Christian hip-hop: Mainstream and radio

+In 2003, DJ and producer Vic Padilla shared his love for Christian hip-hop with a KRUX (FM) program director, and was subsequently asked to host a show he dubbed Holy Culture Radio.
+Fans would have to stay up late to listen, as the show was only broadcast live.
+Padilla then partnered up with JZ Designs to bring HolyCultureRadio.com to life, bringing fans 24/7 access to Christian hip-hop.

+In 2008, Holy Culture Radio partnered with The Corelink Solution and James Rosseau (Trig).
+A year later they launched HolyCulture.net, a place where listeners could get the latest news, videos and interviews from their favorite Christian artists.

-On September 9, 2014, Lecrae released his album Anomaly, through Reach Records.
-The album achieved mainstream success as it debuted at number one on the Billboard 200 chart, with first-week sales of over 88,000 copies in the United States.
-On October 6, 2017, Christian hip hop artist NF released his third studio album Perception, through Capitol CMG alongside NF's newly launched label NF Real Music LLC.
-Perception debuted at number one on the US Billboard 200 with 55,000 album-equivalent units, including 38,000 pure album sales.
+Prominent Christian rapper Lecrae released Anomaly on September 9, 2014, via Reach Records.
+The album achieved mainstream success as it debuted at No. 1 on the Billboard 200 chart, with first-week sales of over 88,000 copies in the United States.
+On October 6, 2017, Christian hip-hop artist NF released his third studio album Perception, via Capitol CMG alongside NF's label NF Real Music LLC.
+Perception debuted at No. 1 on the US Billboard 200 with 55,000 album-equivalent units, including 38,000 pure album sales.

+In 2018, the Holy Culture mobile app was launched, the first to solely stream Christian hip-hop and R&P (rhythm and praise) around the clock.